Snipcart vs. Ecwid Review: E-Commerce Platforms ComparisonSeptember 01, 2016

 Store & cart customization

 Snipcart, on the other end, offers way more customization possibilities over the shopping UX.
-It doesn't force any layouts on your own site, and lets you customize the shopping cart's look, feel, and behaviour to your liking.
-A few different examples of Snipcart customizations:
+It doesn't force any layouts on your own site and lets you customize the shopping cart's look, feel, and behaviour to your liking.
+To which extent you're ready to put the time & effort on customization is up to you.

 So there's a notion of control and development freedom that's much more present with Snipcart.
 And that's not better nor worse: we believe they're just different solutions for different people.
 We'll elaborate in the final section.